 Underpants Gnomes Battle

-One of the most memorable cutscenes occurs during the battle with the Underpants Gnomes.
-The cutscene that precedes the fight shrinks the New Kid to gnome size, leading to a surreal and comical encounter in the bedroom.
-The absurdity of the situation, combined with the game’s humor, makes this sequence particularly unforgettable.
+One of the great moments of the game was the battle with the Underpants Gnomes cutscene.
+The cutscene that leads up to the fight makes the New Kid small enough to be a gnome and thus a very funny and surreal fight in the bedroom.
+The drawing of the situation, together with the humor of the game, makes the whole experience unforgettable.

 Alien Abduction